RobTillaart/Fraction/README.md

 # Fraction

-Arduino library to implement a Fraction data type (experimental).
+Arduino library to implement a Fraction data type.

 ## Description

+**Experimental**

 The fraction library implements fractional numbers a.k.a.
 Q, (integers are Z and floats/doubles are R), and the conversion to floats.